 The best way to get rid of gnats around your dog and yard is to find what is causing the gnats to gather.
-Remove that source, and use a natural repellent to keep gnats away and keep your dog and other pets safe from infection, allergic reaction and skin irritation.
+Remove that source and use a natural gnat repellent for dogs to keep pets safe from infection, allergic reaction, and skin irritation.

-Gnats are attracted to warm, moist places.
+It's important to know how to prevent gnats from appearing in and around your home, so first, you need to figure out where gnats enjoy living.
+Gnats are fond of warm, moist places.
 They use shallow bodies of water as breeding grounds and sources of food.
-So, if you have an old bucket with water, an active drain pipe or over-watered potted plants, you may see a surplus of gnats.
+So, if you have an old bucket of water, an active drainpipe, or overwatered potted plants, you may see a surplus of gnats.

-Rotting plants and vegetables can attract gnats, so check your vegetable garden, potted plants and other plants in your yard for dead or rotting parts.
+Rotting plants and vegetables can bring in hordes of gnats, so check your vegetable garden, potted plants, and other plants in your yard for dead or rotting parts.
 Block your dog from your garden and compost pile.
-Dogs are prone to rolling in smelly things, so if he's covered in the smell of compost, gnats will naturally be attracted to him.
+Dogs are prone to rolling in smelly things, so if they are covered in the smell of compost, gnats will naturally be enthralled.

-Mold and fungi also attract gnats, so scour the yard for any mold or fungal growth, especially around the fascia boards, siding and any other outdoor wood on or around your house, shed or other outbuildings.
-Also, rake old mulch around to allow moldy areas to dry out.
+Mold and fungi also attract gnats, so scour the yard for any mold or fungal growth, especially around the fascia boards, siding, and any other outdoor wood on or around your house, shed, or other outbuildings.
+Also, rake old mulch to allow moldy areas to dry out.

-Bright lights will also attract gnats, which is why you may see more gnats flying around at night.
+Bright lights will also lure the gnats, which is why you may see more gnats flying around at night.
 Replace your bright white lights with a sodium light bulb to see if this helps reduce the gnats.

-And, like mosquitoes, gnats are attracted to carbon dioxide, which your dog naturally produces.
-This isn't anything that you can help or change-- but you can spray your dog with a natural gnat and bug repellent.
+Like mosquitoes, carbon dioxide draws gnats, and dogs naturally produce this gas.
+This isn't anything that you can help or change, but you can deter the pests with a gnat spray for dogs made from natural ingredients, such as vinegar and water.
 When you're outside, light a candle; the fire will become another source of carbon dioxide to distract gnats from your dog.